noahgrant/resourcerer/README.md

 `$ npm i resourcerer` or `yarn add resourcerer`

-`resourcerer` requires on React >= 16.8 but has no external dependencies.
+`resourcerer` requires React >= 16.14 (peer range includes React 17, 18, and 19) but has no external dependencies.

 Note: Resourcerer is written in TypeScript and is compiled to ESNext.
 It does no further transpiling&mdash;including `import`/`export`.
 If you are using TypeScript yourself, this won't be a problem.
 If you're not, and you're not babelifying (or similar) your `node_modules` folder, you'll need to make an exception for this package, ie: